Readri205/MS2_Project/testing.md

     ![alt text](https://readri205.github.io/MS2_Project/assets/images/testscreenshots/jshintworldstats.png "worldstats.js")

 *   [Autoprefixer CSS Online](https://autoprefixer.github.io/) - used to parse CSS and add vendor prefixes.
+This is not a test as such but allows for cross browser CSS capability.
+The header below has been placed at the top of the [style.css](https://github.com/Readri205/MS2_Project/blob/master/assets/css/style.css) file.

     ![alt text](https://readri205.github.io/MS2_Project/assets/images/testscreenshots/autoprefixercssheader.png "Autoprefixer Header for Vendor Prefixes")